jgamblin/Blackhat-MacOS-Config/README.md

 - Enables Full Disk Encryption.
 - Turns On Firewall.

-Note: Script WillPrompt For Password If Not Root.
+Note: Script Will Prompt For Password If Not Root.

 ## Usage:
 - Review for your preferences and comment out options **You** dont want.